Voyager of the Seas Mediterranean Cruise

 I am a huge cruise fan!
 Sailing the high seas on a luxury liner and waking up at a different port of call is the life for me.
-Even though I have been on more than 20 cruises, I still get as excited as a child on Christmas morning when it comes to booking my next cruise.
+Even though I have been on more than 30 cruises, I still get as excited like a child on Christmas morning when it comes to booking my next one.
 Cruising offers adventures, both at sea and at the port.

 I cruised the Mediterranean aboard Royal Caribbean’s Voyager of the Seas with my daughters, sister-in-law, and some friends.
 Since we embarked from Barcelona, Spain, my husband joined us for a few days prior to our trip and we made a family vacation out of it.
 This was my first cruise with Royal Caribbean and my first time in the Mediterranean.
 I was spellbound by the beauty of my surroundings!